 Mr. Covey is a poor white farmer with a reputation of being an effective slave-breaker.
 When farmers have a troublesome slave, they send him to Covey.
 Covey's method is to work them and whip them until they can barely remember their own names.
 He spends all his time sneaking around trying to catch his slaves shirking their work, and he's really good at it.
-Douglass tells us that none of the slaves ever knew where he would pop up next.
+Douglass tells us that none of the slaves ever knew where he would pop up next—Covey was that dedicated, ruthless, and cunning.